About Ebykr

 The last hybrid aluminum alloy/steel chassis saddles made by Brooks included the B. 27, B. 37, B. 47 and B. 57 models.
 Introduced in 1948, these saddles featured steel rails mounted to a heat-treated, light aluminum alloy cantle plate .
 Stainless steel was used to manufacture these rails, for “strength and controlled resilience.”
 The B. 27, B. 37, B. 47 and B. 57 were offered for three or four years.
 And that’s where the Brooks aluminum chassis trail ends altogether.

 Brooks seat top choices were somewhat limited in color until more recently.
 You had your pick of black, brown or light colored leather.
-Additional leather colors started becoming available as leather dyes and dying techniques were refined, with venerable models like the B. 17 loosening up since first being introduced in 1896 to now include a veritable rainbow of colors: Black, Brown, Honey/Light, Natural, Green, Blue, Red and Ochre, of course.
+Additional leather colors started becoming available as leather dyes and dying techniques were refined, with venerable models like the B. 17 loosening up since first being introduced in the mid-1890s — Hilary Stone, who knows these catalogs as well as anyone, notes that the exact year has never been pinned down — to now include a veritable rainbow of colors: Black, Brown, Honey/Light, Natural, Green, Blue, Red and Ochre, of course.
 Maybe that’s why the timeless B. 17 is the most popular Brooks saddle in the company’s Classic range.

 While a broad array of seat top colors may not have been available until recently, Brooks seat tops have always come in different shapes and sizes.
 Good thing, too, because different kinds of people use different kinds of bikes to do different kinds of things.
 The smart people at Brooks picked up on this straight away and started catering to all manner of cyclists from day one.

-The leather-as-seat-top monopolists reigned supreme at Brooks (mostly, see below) until 2013, when the company finally introduced the C. 17, first of the Cambium line that now includes the C. 13, C. 15, C. 17 and C. 19 models, and sub-variations thereof.
+The leather-as-seat-top monopolists reigned supreme at Brooks (mostly, see below) until 2013, when the company finally introduced the C. 17, first of the Cambium line that now includes the C. 13, C. 15, C. 17, C. 19 and C. 67 models, and sub-variations thereof.
 Made of vulcanized natural rubber and fitted with a stretched organic cotton canvas (or denim) top, the Cambium line is light, modern and undeniably Brooks.

 It very much looks the part of a smart update to the traditional company line-up: sturdy but sleek chassis, classic hammock construction, comfortable but competitive top.
 And it has replaceable rivets holding everything together, including the requisite Brooks nameplate.
 The future of cycling has arrived and it is now.